bwmr/tbl2imod2relion/README.md

 - **Assign_random_rot.m**
 Takes a .star file and assigns random rotation angles.
 This can help overcome preferred orientation issues.
 Reconstructs a template for further Refine3D jobs.
+- **Assign_random_rot_warp.m**
+Same as above but for warp-style .star files.
 - **cylindermask.m**
 Create a cylindrical mask for Refinement in Relion.
+- **FileCollector.m**
+Collects and moves files according to a pattern.
+In this case, collects all MMMs and creates a binned version.
 - **FSC_plot.m**
 Takes Relion half-maps as input, calculates FSC curves.
 Plots multiple FSC curves in the same graph.
 - **reference_symref.m**